 - Spouse’s age and lifestyle.
 Speaking of spouses, think about your husband or wife’s age, health and lifestyle.
 The younger and healthier they are, the more coverage you’ll need.
 On the flipside, if they work or have a source of income, you may not need to buy as much coverage.

-- Your number of dependents.
-Beyond children, you may find yourself a caregiver of more dependents.
-Consider how many people depend on you and choose your benefit accordingly.
+- Other dependents.
+Beyond children, you may find yourself a caregiver of more dependents, like aging parents.

 - College plans.
 Are your kids planning to go to college?
 That’s amazing — but it’s also expensive.
 When you’re running the numbers, factor in the cost of college.

-- Care.
+- Long term care.
 You may be covering medical expenses for a parent or paying for a nursing home.
 If so, consider those costs as part of your life insurance policy.

 - End-of-life expenses.
 Funerals aren’t cheap.
 To ease your family’s stress during that time, you might want to set aside some money to cover your funeral and burial costs.

-- Other financial plans.
 Life insurance is meant to protect you and your family — not stress you out and send you broke.
 When you’re calculating your needs, consider any other savings you have, such as a 529 plan.
-And try to keep any retirement planning, like a 401k, separate from life insurance.
+And try to keep any retirement planning, like a 401(k), separate from life insurance.

 Can I afford to pay for life insurance?